Improbable-AI/walk-these-ways/README.md

 original [license](LICENSES/legged_gym/LICENSE).

 Our initial release provides the following features:
-* Train reinforcement learning policies for the Go1 robot using PPO, IsaacGym, Domain Randomization and Parametric Auxiliary Rewards.
+* Train reinforcement learning policies for the Go1 robot using PPO, IsaacGym, Domain Randomization, and Multiplicity of Behavior (MoB).
-* Evaluate a pretrained parametric auxiliary reward policy in simulation.
+* Evaluate a pretrained MoB policy in simulation.
 * Deploy learned policies on the Go1 using the `unitree_legged_sdk`.

 ## System Requirements <a name="requirements"></a>